 s

-What it is: Students donate their time to help with yardwork, tech setup, or babysitting in exchange for donations.
+What it is: Students volunteer their time to help with tasks like yardwork, tech setup, or babysitting in exchange for donations.

 s